 A virus, bacteria, or fungus that inflame and obstruct the sinuses can result in sinusitis.
 Several particular cause include:

-- An altered septum.
-Your nose is divided by a line of cartilage called the septum.
+An altered septum.
+A septum is a line of cartilage that divides your nose..
 Moreover, the nasal channel on one side of your nose is closer to the septum because it isn’t straight, which result in an obstruction

 How are sinus infections identified?

 Your healthcare professional will question you extensively in order to compile a thorough medical history and learn about your symptoms.
 They’ll conduct a physical examination as well.
-Your healthcare professional will examine your ears, nose, and throat to look for any swelling, drainage, or blockage.
+In order to determine whether there is any swelling, discharge, or blockage, your doctor will examine your throat, nose, and ears.
 A tiny optical equipment called an endoscope can be use to view into the nose.
-You might occasionally receive a recommendation for an ENT expert (ear, nose, and throat).
+On occasion, you can be given the name of an ENT (ear, nose, and throat) specialist.
 Your healthcare professional would request a compute tomography (CT) scan if you require an imaging test.

 How are sinus infections treated?